 Why You're Going To Love This Recipe

-- Perfect homemade gift - thoughtful, affordable and looks stunning.
+- Perfect homemade gift - thoughtful, affordable and looks absolutely stunning.

-- Foolproof brownie mix - rich, chocolatey and hard to mess up.
+- Foolproof brownie mix - rich, chocolatey and nearly impossible to mess up.

-- Customisable layers - swap in your favourite add-ins.
+- Easy to customise - swap in your favourite chocolate chips or add-ins.

-- Great for all occasions - Christmas, teachers, neighbours or friends.
+- Great for any occasion - Christmas, teachers, neighbours, parent helpers or just because.

 Jump to: